 Offshore Wind Resource Assessment through LiDAR

 The offshore wind energy potential estimation carried out through satellite data needs to be validated through actual ground measurements in order to make the data bankable.
 Ministry has decided to launch a measurement campaign deploying Light Detection and Ranging (LiDARs) at the identified zones off the coast of Gujarat and Tamil Nadu.
 One LiDAR was commissioned in November 2017 for Offshore Wind Resource assessment in identified zone-B off the coast of Gujarat nearly 25 km away from the port of Pipavav.
-Two years data collected from the deployed LiDAR has been analyzed and the report is published at NIWE’s website.The raw data can be accessed from NIWE website ( https://niwe.res.in/department_wsom_lidar_raw_data.php).
+Two years data collected from the deployed LiDAR has been analysed and the report is published at NIWE’s website.The raw data can be accessed from NIWE website (https://niwe.res.in/department_wsom_lidar_raw_data.php).
 As per the report, the annual average wind speed at the locations is observed to be 7.52 m/s at 100m hub height.

 Oceanographic, Geophysical and Geotechnical studies

 In addition to the wind data, the viability of offshore wind projects also largely depends on the condition of site in terms of oceanographic data, geophysical and geotechnical data.
 Ministry has planned to carry out the required study in this regard through NIWE and provide the basic data to the stakeholders before commencement of the bidding so as to mitigate the risks.
-Geo-physical Survey for 365 Sq. km (Gujarat) for 1.0 GW project capacity in Gujrat has been completed.
+Geo-physical Survey for 365 Sq. km (Gujarat) for 1.0 GW project capacity in Gujarat has been completed.
 One rapid EIA has also been carried out for this site.